What does Charmaine mean?

-Charmaine \ch(a)-rmai-ne, char-maine\ as a girl's name is pronounced shar-MAYNE.
+Charmaine \ch(a)-rmai-ne, char-maine\ as a girls' name is pronounced shar-MAYNE.
 It is of English origin, and the meaning of Charmaine is "charm".
 Probably a modern name based on the word "charm" with -aine as in Lorraine.
 It was first invented for a 1924 play "What Price Glory?" by Maxwell Anderson and Laurence Stallings, which was later made into a successful silent film in 1926 and was remade in 1952.
 The name was used for the love interest in the film, a French innkeeper's daughter.
 The name found some popularity due to The Bachelor's hit song "Charmaine" in the 1960s.
 Also possibly a variant of the older form Charmian, the name of one of Cleopatra's attendants in Shakespeare's "Anthony and Cleopatra", and influenced by names such as Germaine.
 May also derive from an old Roman family name, Carminea, or possibly related to Carmen and Caroline.

-Charmaine is a very popular first name for females (#830 out of 4276, Top 19%) but an uncommon surname or last name for all people (Source: 2000 U.S. Population Census).
+Charmaine is a very popular first name for females (#830 out of 4276, Top 19%) but a unique surname for both adults and children.
+(2000 U.S. Census)

 Displayed below is the birth name popularity of Charmaine for girls.
 Charmaine entered the list in 1930-1939 and reached its peak position of #497 in the U.S. during the years 1950-1959, but is not ranked currently.
 (2014 Birth Statistics)